 Small Matching grants require a 100% (i.e., 1:1) match unless exempted by the program Guidelines.
 Applicant Organizations that are Florida Certified Local Government (CLG) or Florida Main Street communities are not required to provide a match.
 Applicant Organizations applying for projects located in REDI areas are not required to provide a match (exception: Historical Marker Projects and applicants that are agencies of state, state colleges and state universities are not eligible for the REDI match waiver).

 Round amounts to the nearest dollar.
-Rows must have a value in Grant Funds, or Cash Match, or In-Kind Match.
+Rows must have a value in Grant Funds, Cash Match or In-Kind Match.
 If all three columns are 0 or blank, the row will not be saved.

 The amount of grant funds requested in this application will be the total in the “Grant Funds” column.
 The total amount of the “Cash Match” column must equal or exceed 25% of the total combined match (cash and in-kind).